AOtenkaya/mini-b2c-ecommerce/README.md

 ## Notes
 The external API used (https://fakestoreapi.com/docs) for products and cart information does not support persistent data storage.
 As a result, cart functionality is handled entirely in the client-side Redux store and synchronized with `localStorage`.

+NOTE: The api also returns 413 error when you added more then 20-30 products to your cart and not even let remove and product.
+Since we only hold cart data on localStorage you need to clear localStorage to use cart functionality again.

 ## Live Demo
 Explore the live version of the project here:
 [Mini B2C E-commerce](https://aotenkaya.github.io/mini-b2c-ecommerce/)